UMN-EGGL/HorseGeneAnnotation/README.md

 3. Contribute curated gene models to a shared, public database that *real* researchers will use in their science!

+To get started, check out our Contributing Guide and Tutorial!

 # References
 1. <a name='#ref1'>https://www.genome.gov/11006943/human-genome-project-completion-frequently-asked-questions/</a>